RTEMS/rtems-docs/c_user/key_concepts.rst

 In addition, services are provided to portably examine the subcomponents of an RTEMS ID.
-These services are described in detail later in this manual but are prototyped as follows:.. index:: obtaining class from object ID
+These services are described in detail later in this manual but are prototyped as follows:

+.. index:: obtaining class from object ID
 .. index:: obtaining node from object ID
 .. index:: obtaining index from object ID
 .. index:: get class from object ID